Movatterモバイル変換

 • Grandview Park is located north of the downtown area, up from Rose Hill, between The Northside and The Heights.
 The Municipal Bandshell is located in the park with Sunday evening municipal band concerts.
 TheSaturday in the Park music festival began in 1991 and is held there annually on a weekend close to the Fourth of July holiday.
 Behind the bandshell is a rose garden with an arbor and trellises which has been a site for outdoor weddings, prom and other special occasion photographs, and for children to play during the Sunday evening band concerts and other events.
 Downtown is also home to the historicOrpheum Theatre.
 In 1927 when it was built, it was the largest theater in Iowa.[33]

-• Theatre is produced in Sioux City by three main entities, the Sioux City Community Theatre (SCCT), LAMB Arts Regional Theatre, and Shot in the Dark Productions.
+• Theatre is produced in Sioux City by two main entities, the Sioux City Community Theatre (SCCT), and LAMB Arts Regional Theatre.
 Each of these produce a full season of shows each year.

 Sports